slatedocs/slate/source/index.md

-address_extended | Second address of the business if there is one locality | City where the business is located region | State in which the business is located, should be 2 character abreviation postalcode | Postal code where the business is located, should be a minimum 5 digits tel | Telephone number of the business, should be 10 digits website |  URL for the business, include http:// email | Email address for the business
+address_extended | Second address of the business if there is one locality | City where the business is located region | State in which the business is located, should be 2 character abreviation postcode | Postal code where the business is located, should be a minimum 5 digits tel | Telephone number of the business, should be 10 digits website |  URL for the business, include http:// email | Email address for the business